 Excellent, very well written from first principles and explains the basics step by step with many examples.
-If you really need to improve your knowledge of some DSP fundamentals this is a good place to start.
-Also available in PDF download from www.dspguide.com.
+If, like me, you really need to improve your knowledge of some DSP fundamentals this is a good place to start.

 Actually, I used this for the free version, VB 2010 Express which I have found more than adequate.

 Another book I found at a second hand bookshop which may be useful one day if I get any acoustic work.

 Good for hands-on PIC development, but I do not think all the aeroplane analogies helped.
 Jasio also has a later 32 bit version.

 Unfortunately, I did not manage it in 24 hours but I won't ask for my money back.

 The standard routers you get loaned by DOCSIS and ADSL service providers are very basic so if you want to do anything useful with them or hack them you need to buy your own modem and/or router and program it with some open source firmware.
 The WRT54GL was one of these, still in use but there are newer ones now.

 Fred Dibnah was a celebrated and eccentric steeplejack in the UK who used traditional and unconventional methods to demolish chimney stacks, relics of the former industrial areas.
 Search You Tube for some entertaining videos.

 The brilliant Nobel Laurette American physicist, Richard Feynman.